First-appearance JP bail hearings take place throughout Alberta:

 - position of the Crown on the matter

-- package ready – time at which the file was marked ready for hearing
+- Crown ready – time at which the Crown has completed review of the file

 - current status